 It's important to note that even when ED is traceable to physical causes, worry can definitely make matters worse.
 Fear, embarrassment, and performance-related anxiety are never conducive to achieving an erection.
 Given your spouse is understanding, we'd recommend that you talk with her at length about this aspect of the problem.
 It would also be a good idea to engage the assistance of a trained and qualified Christian counselor.

 An excellent way to counter fear and anxiety and open up the channels of sex-related communication with your spouse is to acquire a good book on the topic – for example, Restoring the Pleasure, by Clifford and Joyce Penner – and go through it together.
 Take turns reading aloud to one another.
 When you get to the end of a chapter, stop and discuss what you've read.
 While this kind of dialogue may feel awkward at first, the further you go with these sessions, the easier it will become to talk openly about sexual subjects in general and the state of your sexual union in particular.

-Focus on the Family has a staff of trained family therapists who are available to speak with you over the phone.
-They can refer you to reputable and qualified marriage and family counselors working in your area.
-They'd also be more than happy to discuss your concerns with you person-to-person.
-If you'd like to talk with one of them, you can reach them for a free consultation at this number.
+And you can call us.
+Focus on the Family has a staff of trained family therapists who can refer you to reputable and qualified marriage and family counselors working in your area.
+They'd also be more than happy to discuss your concerns with you in a free over-the-phone consultation.